pclov3r/iq_tool/README.md

 **Please be aware of the following:**
 *   **Active Development & Instability:** The codebase is currently undergoing significant changes, with major features and refactors being actively added.
 Expect frequent updates, potential API changes, and periods of instability.
-*   **Potential for Bugs:** Issues are still likely present.
-Subtle bugs, logical errors, or memory management issues may exist.
+*   **Potential for Bugs:** Issues are still likely present. bugs, logical errors, or memory management issues may exist.
 *   **Edge Cases:** The tool may not gracefully handle all possible inputs, file formats, or command-line argument combinations.
 *   **Security:** No formal security audit has been performed.
 Use caution with untrusted input files.